This post may contain affiliate links, from which we earn an income.

 Deep in the Folgefonna National Park, Trolltunga in Norway is in the stunning Hardangerfjord region, one of the most beautiful places in Norway and home to the Folgefonna glacier and the Vøringsfossen waterfall.

-Although hordes of people visit Trolltunga every year, to take their turn on the famous jutting rock, make no mistake that this is an arduous and challenging hike across the bleak and inhospitable terrain of the Hardangervidda plateau, in a country known for its changeable weather.
+Although hordes of people visit the adventure tourism site of Trolltunga every year, to take their turn on the famous jutting rock, make no mistake that this is an arduous and challenging hike across the bleak and inhospitable terrain of the Hardangervidda plateau, in a country known for its changeable weather.

 Preparation is key for this hike; having the correct equipment and taking the right provisions on the day and understanding the terrain and weather, and the logistics of where to stay, how to park, and getting to the starting point of the hike are all key.